 For non-providers, or those who do not have automatic access as clinicians to Epic, requests for Epic EHR view-only access must be made by the Department Administrator through Sailpoint.
 Within approximately one day of completing the Sailpoint request, an email will be sent with instructions on how to access the Clinical View Only Online Training in PEAK.
 View-only access to Epic will be granted within approximately 5 days of completing training.

 Access: Slicer Dicer is available within Epic by searching “slicer” in the Epic EHR search box.

-IRB Approval: IRB project approval is not needed for basic access (de-identified information).
-For drill-down access (identifiable information) IRB approval must be submitted to the EPIC Applications Team through the IT Help Desk.
+IRB Approval: IRB project approval is not needed for access (de-identified information).

 The following Slicer Dicer training modules are available: